TascoGitGud/IT-Helpdesk-Operational-Performance-and-SLA-Optimization/README.md

 ---

-#### 1️⃣ Page 1 - Helpdesk Overview
+#### 1️⃣ Page 1 - Overview

 <p align="center">
   <img src="Images/Overview.png" width="100%">
 </p>

-**What The Data Shows:**

-The helpdesk processed **11,923 total tickets** (up 6.3% from last month) with an average resolution time of **2.82 days** - right at the deadline limit.
-The biggest concern: **61.66% of tickets missed their deadline** - almost 2 out of 3 tickets were resolved late.

-Monthly ticket volume averaged **701 tickets/month** with a low of 617 in January 2025 and high of 707 in May 2025.
-By priority: **Medium tickets are 41.53%** of work, **High is 38.34%**, and **Low is 20.13%**.
-Every ticket type is growing **5.8-6.7% each month**, showing consistent increase in work.

-**Why This Matters:**
+📌 **Analysis 1:**

+- **Observation:** The helpdesk handled **11,923 total tickets** (+6.3% vs. last month) with an MTTR of **2.82 days** - right at the SLA target boundary.
+The most alarming metric is **% SLA Breach at 61.66%**, meaning nearly 2 in 3 tickets are resolved outside the agreed timeframe.
+Monthly ticket volume fluctuated around an average of **701 tickets/month**, dipping to a low of 617 in January 2025 before recovering to 707 in May 2025.
+By priority, **medium tickets dominate (41.53%)**, followed by high (38.34%) and low (20.13%).
+All ticket types showed positive MoM growth (5.85%–6.71%), indicating consistently rising workload.

+- **Recommendation:**
-- A 61.66% missed deadline rate is a serious problem.
-Nearly 2 in 3 tickets are late - this is not acceptable.
+  - 🔴 **SLA Breach at 61.66% is critical and requires immediate action.** Over half of all tickets are resolved late - this is a systemic issue, not an isolated one.
+A root-cause review across queues and ticket types is the first priority.
-- The 2.82 day average is exactly at the 3-day deadline. **Zero buffer** for any delays.
-- Ticket volume growing 6% monthly means workload is increasing.
-If nothing changes, backlogs will get worse.
-- So many "High" priority tickets (38%) suggests teams might be over-classifying urgency - not everything can be urgent.

-**What To Do:**
-- 🔴 **CRITICAL:** The 61.66% breach rate needs immediate investigation.
-Pick one team (worst performer), take 20 recent tickets, and trace where time is lost.
-Is it waiting for customer info?
-Unclear requirements?
-System problems?
-Staffing?
-Once you know the reason, you can fix it.
-- 🟡 **Check the January dip:** Why did volume drop to 617 in January (lowest month)?
-Was it holiday break?
-System issue?
-Understanding this helps validate data quality.
-- 🟡 **Plan for growth:** 6% monthly growth means 15-20% higher volume by end of year.
-Start hiring and planning now.
-- 🟢 **Review priority classification:** Too many tickets marked "High" priority.
-Maybe create better guidelines so teams classify correctly.
+  - 🟡 **Investigate the Jan 2025 volume drop (617 tickets).** An unusual dip may indicate underreporting, a system issue, or a genuine reduction in requests - understanding the cause helps validate data reliability.
+  - 🟢 **Monitor the MoM growth trend closely.** All ticket types are growing at ~6% monthly - capacity planning should be adjusted proactively before volume outpaces team bandwidth.

 ---

-#### 2️⃣ Page 2 - Ticket Types & Categories
+#### 2️⃣ Page 2 - Ticket Types

 <p align="center">
   <img src="Images/Ticket_Types.png" width="100%">
 </p>

-**What The Data Shows:**

-**By Type:** **Incidents** are 38.93% of tickets, **Requests** are 29.34%, **Problems** are 20.95%, and **Changes** are 10.78%.

-**By Category:** **Technical issues** are most common (3,100+ tickets), **Security** is second (2,000+ tickets).
-Both are growing faster than other categories (5.9-6.1% monthly).

-**By Team Performance:**
-- **Customer Service:** 81.87% missed deadline rate (1,859 tickets) ❌ WORST
-- **Human Resources:** 88.78% missed rate (205 tickets) ❌ VERY BAD
-- **General Inquiry:** 83.33% missed rate (168 tickets) ❌ BAD
-- **Technical Support:** 42.09% missed rate (3,412 tickets) ✅ BEST
-- **Service Outages:** 30.09% missed rate ✅ BEST

-**By Day of Week:** Missed rates are **60-63% every day**. **Sunday is worst at 63.06%**.
-No day is significantly better.

-**Why This Matters:**
-- **This is PROOF that the problem is NOT too much work - it's BAD PROCESS.** Technical Support handles 3,412 tickets but only misses 42% of deadlines.
-HR handles 205 but misses 89%.
-Same company, same rules, completely different results.
-If HR is bad at managing 205 tickets, it's a process problem, not workload.
-- Customer Service is huge (1,859 tickets) AND doing terribly (81.87% miss rate).
-This is multiple problems combined.
-- Sunday being worse suggests weekend staffing is too low.
-- Technical and Security are growing faster - might need more specialists in these areas.

-**What To Do:**
-- 🔴 **Customer Service is your biggest target:** 1,859 tickets with 81.87% missed rate.
-Audit 20 recent tickets and understand: Are customer requirements unclear?
-Do they need multiple follow-ups?
-Is escalation path broken?
-Do they need more staff?
-Fix the root cause.
-- 🔴 **Human Resources is worst of all:** Only 205 tickets but 88.78% miss rate.
-This is NOT a workload problem.
-Either they don't have right skills, process is broken, or priority is wrong.
-Interview the team.
-- 🟡 **General Inquiry needs better definition:** "General" queues tend to be vague.
-What should go here?
-What should route elsewhere?
-Define it clearly so tickets get to right team faster.
-- 🟢 **Copy Technical Support's approach:** They handle most tickets cleanly.
-Ask them: How do you prioritize?
-What tools help?
-How do you escalate?
-Document it and train other teams.
-- 🟡 **Add weekend staff:** Even 1-2 more people on Sunday could reduce that 63% miss rate.
-- 🟢 **Watch fast-growing categories:** Hire specialists for Technical and Security if volume keeps growing.
+📌 **Analysis 2:**

+- **Observation:** **Incident tickets lead at 38.93%** of total volume, followed by Request (29.34%), Problem (20.95%), and Change (10.78%).
+By primary tag, **Technical issues are the most frequent (3.1K)**, with Security second (2.0K) - both also showing the highest ticket growth rates (6.07% and 5.89%).
+Among queues, **Customer Service has the highest SLA Breach at 81.87%** despite not being the busiest queue, while **Technical Support - the largest queue (3,412 tickets) - has a relatively lower breach rate at 42.09%**.
+SLA Breach rates are consistently high across all days of the week (60–63%), with **Sunday being the worst at 63.06%**.

+- **Recommendation:**
+  - 🔴 **Customer Service queue needs urgent attention.** 81.87% SLA Breach on 1,859 tickets is the worst among high-volume queues - review staffing levels, escalation paths, and resolution workflows specific to this queue.
+  - 🟡 **Weekend SLA performance is slightly worse - consider weekend coverage.** Sunday breach rate (63.06%) is the highest of the week, suggesting support capacity drops on weekends relative to incoming volume.
+  - 🟢 **Technical Support is managing scale relatively well (42.09% breach).** As the largest queue, its comparatively lower breach rate suggests better processes - these practices should be documented and replicated in underperforming queues.

+> 📋 For ticket-level detail by type, queue, and tag - use the **Drill Through** feature on any data point.

 ---